 One of the most prominent issues in the field of signal processing is the adaptive filtering problem, with unknown time-invariant or time-varying parameters.
 Selecting the correct order and estimating the parameters of a system model is a fundamental issue in linear and nonlinear prediction and system identification.
-The problem of fitting an AutoRegressive Moving Aaverage model with eXogenous input (ARMAX) or a Nonlinear AutoRegressive Moving Aaverage model with eXogenous input (NARMAX) to a given time series has attracted much attention because it arises in a large variety of applications, such as time series prediction in economic and biomedical data, adaptive control, speech analysis and synthesis, neural networks, radar and sonar, fuzzy systems, and wavelets [5].
+The problem of fitting an AutoRegressive Moving Average model with eXogenous input (ARMAX) or a Nonlinear AutoRegressive Moving

+Average model with eXogenous input (NARMAX) to a given time series has attracted much attention because it arises in a large variety of applications, such as time series prediction in economic and biomedical data, adaptive control, speech analysis and synthesis, neural networks, radar and sonar, fuzzy systems, and wavelets [15].

 The forecasting algorithm used in this contribution is a generic applied evolutionary hybrid technique, which combines the effectiveness of adaptive multimodel partitioning filters and GAs' robustness [1].
-This method has been first presented in [7].
+This method has been first presented in [18].
 Specifically, the a posteriori probability that a specific model, of a bank of the conditional models, is the true model, can be used as fitness function for the GA.
 In this way, the algorithm identifies the true model even in the case where it is not included in the filters' bank.
 It is clear that the filter's performance is considerably improved through the evolution of the population of the filters' bank, since the algorithm can search the whole parameter space.
-The proposed hybrid evolutionary algorithm can be applied to linear and nonlinear data; is not restricted to the Gaussian case; does not require any knowledge of the model switching law; is practically implementable, computationally efficient and applicable to online/adaptive operation; and exhibits very satisfactory performance as indicated by simulation experiments [2].
-The structure of the hybrid evolutionary system used is depicted in Figure 1.
+The proposed hybrid evolutionary algorithm can be applied to linear and nonlinear data; is not restricted to the Gaussian case; does not require any knowledge of the model switching law; is practically implementable, computationally efficient and applicable to online/adaptive operation; and, finally, exhibits very satisfactory performance as indicated by simulation experiments [4].
+The structure of the hybrid evolutionary system used is depicted in Fig. 1.

 The representation used for the genomes of the population of the GA is the following.
 We use a mapping that transforms a fixed dimensional internal representation to variable dimensional problem instances.
-Each genome consists of a vector \mathbf{x} of real values $x_i \in \mathfrak{R}$, i = 1, ..., k, and a bit string b of binary digits $b_i \in \{0,1\}$, i = 1, ..., k.
+Each genome consists of a vector \mathbf{x} of real values $x_i \in \Re$, i = 1, ..., k, and a bit string \mathbf{b} of binary digits $b_i \in \{0,1\}$, i = 1, ..., k.
 Real values are summed up as long as the corresponding bits are equal.
 Obviously, k is an upper bound for the dimension of the resulting parameter vector.
 We use the first k/3 real values for the autoreggressive part, the second k/3 real values for the moving average part, and the last k/3 real values for the exogenous input part.
-An example of this mapping is presented in Figure 2.
-For a more detailed description of this mapping refer to [2].
+An example of this mapping is presented in Fig. 2.
+For a more detailed description of this mapping refer to [4].
+In this specific implementation the number of genes comprising each genome of the GA equals to 12.
+Subsequently and according to our model, the first 4 real values are used for the autoreggressive part, the second 4 real values are used for the moving average part, and the last 4 real values are used for the exogenous input part.